Economy of West Virginia: Appalachian Regional Commission

-The Appalachian Regional Commission was formed in 1965 to aide economic development in the Appalachian region, which was lagging far behind the rest of the nation on most economic indicators.
+The Appalachian Regional Commission was formed in 1965 to aid economic development in the Appalachian region, which was lagging far behind the rest of the nation on most economic indicators.
 The Appalachian region as defined by the Commission includes 420 counties in 13 states, including all 55 counties in West Virginia, the only state whose entire territory is covered by the Appalachian Regional Commission.
-The Commission gives each county one of five possible economic designations - distressed, at-risk, transitional, competitive, or attainment - with "distressed" counties being the most economically endangered and "attainment" counties being the most economically prosperous.
+The Commission gives each county one of five possible economic designations – distressed, at-risk, transitional, competitive, or attainment – with "distressed" counties being the most economically endangered and "attainment" counties being the most economically prosperous.
 These designations are based primarily on three indicators - three-year average unemployment rate, market income per capita, and poverty rate.

 In 2003, West Virginia had a three-year average unemployment rate of 5.7%, compared with 5.5% nationwide.
 In 2002, West Virginia had a per capita market income of $17,856, compared with $26,420 nationwide.
 In 2000, West Virginia had a poverty rate of 17.9%, compared to 12.4% nationwide.
 Fifteen counties in West Virginia were designated "distressed," and sixteen counties were designated "at-risk."
 No county received the "attainment" designation, and only two - Jefferson and Putnam - were designated "competitive."
 Nineteen counties were designated "transitional," meaning they lagged behind the national average on one of the three key indicators.
 McDowell County had West Virginia's highest poverty rating (and the third highest in the entire Appalachian region), with 37.7% of its residents living below the poverty line.
 Kanawha County had West Virginia's highest per capita income at $25,170, and Monongalia had West Virginia's lowest unemployment rate at 2.7%.